raven428/no-self-double/README.md

 # no-self-double
-deny to run multiple copies of self
+deny to run multiple copies of self or wait to other self to finish

-usage: . /full/path/to/no_self_double.sh
+usage: . /full/path/to/script.sh